-- A parent educator may carry a caseload of 18 active families.
-Smaller caseloads may be necessary based upon the intensity of services provided (ex: weekly home visits) or as determined by individual family needs.
-Any exceptions to the identified caseload size must be approved by South Carolina First Steps Director of Parenting. - a.
-First-year parent educators working 32 or more hours per week should serve a minimum of ten (10) families - b.
-Second year, and beyond experienced parent educators working 32 or more hours per week should serve a minimum of fifteen (15) families. - c.
-First year parent educators working less than 32 hours per week should serve a minimum of eight (8) families. - d.
-Second year, and beyond experienced parent educators working less than 32 hours per week should serve a minimum of ten (10) families.

-- Each supervisor or lead parent educator may be assigned up to 12 Parent Educators, regardless of whether the parent educators are full or part time employees.
-(ER 5) - Supervisors/Lead Parent Educators who are also serving families should serve up to 10 families depending on the number of parent educators supervised.
-For example, a Supervisor/ Lead Parent Educator that supervises 6 or more parent educators may serve up to 5 families..
+- No parent educator may carry a caseload of more than twenty (20) active families.
+Smaller caseloads may be necessary based upon the intensity of services provided (ex: weekly home visits) or as determined by individual family needs. - a.
+Parent educators working 32 or more hours per week should serve no less than 15 families, unless approved by South Carolina First Steps Director of Parenting. - b.
+Parent educators working less than 32 hours per week shall serve no less than 10 12 families, unless approved by South Carolina First Steps Director of Parenting. - No supervisor or lead parent educator may be assigned more than 12 Parent Educators, regardless of whether the parent educators are full or part time employees.
+(ER 5) - Supervisors/Lead Parent Educators who are also serving families should serve 10 families or less, depending on the number of parent educators supervised.
+For example, if a Supervisor/ Lead Parent Educator supervises 6 or more parent educators then she/he should serve no more than 5 families.